-To quantify the effectiveness of the adaptive, symmetry-informed Bayesian strategy, we compare it to four alternative methods.
-The first ("on resonance'') is the standard method \cite{daRos2020} discussed above, which uses the optical depth estimate ${\kappa \over \zeta_\nu} \log {\langle n_a \rangle \over \langle n_b \rangle}$ and an error propagated from this formula.
-The second method (``detuned'') is analogous, but with the laser frequency detuned below the atomic resonance, to $\nu-\nu_\mathrm{r}=5$\,MHz.
-The third method (``on resonance Bayesian'') uses laser light again in resonance with the atomic transition, $\nu=\nu_\mathrm{r}$, but now adopting the Bayesian estimator in Eqs.~\eqref{eq:opt-strategy-atoms}.
-The fourth method (``{\it a priori} Bayesian'') is similar to the third, but here the laser frequency is chosen to maximise the precision gain \eqref{eq:precision-gain} for $k = 1$.
-This is an \emph{a priori} optimisation as it involves no outcomes \cite{rubio2018quantum, glatthard2022optimal}, and here results in a detuning of $\nu-\nu_\mathrm{r}=1.95$\,MHz.
-Apart from the detuned case, these methods are ordered according to increasing level of optimisation, with the fifth method being our adaptive, symmetry-informed Bayesian strategy.
+The effectiveness of the adaptive, symmetry-informed Bayesian strategy is quantified in comparison to four alternative methods: The first ("on resonance'') is the standard method \cite{daRos2020} discussed above.
+The second method (``detuned'') is analogous, but with the laser frequency detuned below the atomic resonance, to $\nu_\mathrm{r}-\nu=5$\,MHz.
+The third method (``on resonance Bayesian'') uses resonant light, $\nu=\nu_\mathrm{r}$, but adopts the Bayesian estimator from Eq.~\eqref{eq:marginal-posterior}.
+In the fourth method (``{\it a priori} Bayesian''), the laser frequency is chosen to maximise the precision gain \eqref{eq:precision-gain} for $k = 1$.
+This \emph{a priori} optimisation involves no outcomes \cite{rubio2018quantum, glatthard2022optimal}, and here results in a detuning of $\nu_\mathrm{r}-\nu=1.95$\,MHz.

-Fig.~\ref{fig:res1} shows the atom number estimates yielded by the on-resonance (blue inverted triangles), detuned (orange triangles), on-resonance Bayesian (red squares), \emph{a priori} Bayesian (purple rhombuses), and adaptive Bayesian (green circles) methods.
+Fig.~\ref{fig:res1} shows atom number estimates yielded by the on-resonance (blue inverted triangles), detuned (orange triangles), on-resonance Bayesian (red squares), \emph{a priori} Bayesian (purple rhombuses), and adaptive Bayesian (green circles) methods.
 We repeat each method $m$ times and quantify its performance by the empirical noise-to-signal ratio (NSR) $\mathrm{Var} (\widetilde{N}_k)/\langle \widetilde{N}_k\rangle^2$ \cite{glatthard2022optimal}, where $\langle \widetilde{N}_k\rangle = \frac{1}{m} \sum_{j=1}^{m} \widetilde{N}_{k,j}$ and $\widetilde{N}_{k,j}$ denotes the $k$-th estimate during the $j$-th repetition.
 This figure of merit is appropriate as it is agnostic to the specific methodology employed.
-The results, given in Tab.~\ref{tab:result_summary}, clearly show that the different strategies exhibit marked differences in their performance.
-While the two non-adaptive Bayesian protocols yield a NSR comparable to that for the on-resonance method, just under $1\%$, and all three outperform the detuned method by an order of magnitude, the adaptive protocol surpasses them all with a NSR of less than $0.2\%$.
-Notably, the latter outperforms the on-resonance method -- which is the current standard for cold atom platforms -- by a factor of $4.68$.
+The results, given in Tab.~\ref{tab:result_summary}, clearly show marked differences in performance between the strategies.
+While the two non-adaptive Bayesian protocols and the on-resonance method yield comparable NSRs of just under $1\%$, and all three outperform the detuned method by an order of magnitude, the adaptive protocol surpasses them all with a NSR of $<0.2\%$.
+Notably, the latter outperforms the on-resonance method---which is the current standard for cold atom platforms---by a factor of $4.68$.
 This approximately five-fold enhancement constitutes our third result.